spot-training/firstLearning/README.md

 # created this branch to check how branch works
 # This new branch will be the new working branch
 # Now let starting point
+# No we'll need to create a new folder within the project that will ensure we have everything needed for the latest development within the team.